Skip to Content

 (f) A representative from People & Organisational Development (in attendance)

-(ii) Each College Promotions Committee will appoint one of its members to monitor equity and conflict of interest matters
+(ii) Each College Promotions Committee will appoint one of its members to monitor equity and conflict of interest matters.
+It is recognised that the Chair of each committee is able to undertake this responsibility, if they wish to do so.

-(iv) The role of the representative from People & Organisational Development (POD) is to provide general advice to the Chair and the College Promotions Committee on matters of procedure, application of promotion criteria, EEO, the operation of academic salary scales and to also record the decision on each application for later collation by People and Organisational Development
+(iv) The role of the representative from People & Organisational Development (POD) is to provide general advice to the Chair and the College Promotions Committee on matters of procedure, application of promotion criteria, and record decisions.

 (2) In accordance with the set criteria:

-(iv) make decisions in respect of Level 2 promotions
+(ii) make decisions in respect of Level 2 promotions;

-(v) formulate written grounds for all decisions which will be used as the basis for feedback to applicants by the Pro Vice-Chancellor.
+(v) formulate written grounds for all decisions which will be used as information for PVC's to set salaries giving consideration to the performance of each individual, pay equity, and relatives, and the basis for feedback to applicants.

 (1) Committee members will have access to all relevant documents (including applications, Heads of Department/Institute/School statements,) at least 14 days prior to meeting.